omkaar718/OOD_NLP/README.md

 # Plots

 Plotting script under util/plot.py.
 This would visualize the embeddings of ID and OOD data using t-SNE.
+An image of the embeddings gets saved in the current working directory.
 ```
 python3 main_final.py --model_name_or_path roberta-large --loss multi_task --task_name trec --viz false --plot true
 ```